MediaComem/comem-archidep-php-todo-exercise/README.md

 The first two team members will be referred to as **Bob** and **Alice**.

 1. **Bob**
-   * Open the [MediaComem/comem-archidep-php-todo-exercise repository][ex-repo] in your browser.
+   * Open the [MediaComem/comem-archidep-php-todo-exercise repository][ex-repo]
+     in your browser.
    * Click the **`Fork`** button in the top-right corner of the page (you must be logged in to GitHub).

      ![Fork](images/fork.png)

      This will create a copy of the repository on GitHub that belongs to you (under your GitHub username instead of `MediaComem`).
-   * In the settings of that repository, add **Alice** and any other team members to the list of **Collaborators** (this will give them push access).
+   * In the settings of the forked repository, add **Alice** and any other team members to the list of **Collaborators** (this will give them push access).
-   * Clone the repository on your local machine.
+   * Clone the forked repository on your local machine.
 2. **Alice** (and other team members)
    * Clone Bob's repository on your local machine.
 3. **All**
-   * Implement one or more missing feature.
+   * Implement one or more of the missing features.
-   * Commit the change and push it to Bob's repository on GitHub.
+   * Commit the changes and push them to Bob's repository on GitHub.